Kevin McHale (actor): Personal life

 In September 2012, McHale and his dog Sophie appeared in a PETA ad campaign, promoting the adoption of shelter animals.
 In June 2016, the Human Rights Campaign released a video in tribute to the victims of the 2016 Orlando gay nightclub shooting, in which McHale and other celebrities told the stories of the people killed there.
 In September 2016, he co-created the mobile app +ONE, created with the intent to "provide people with one app to simplify the process of creating events."

 McHale resides in the Hollywood Hills.
 He is a Los Angeles Dodgers fan.

 In April 2018, McHale came out as gay with a tweet.
-He is in a relationship with actor Austin P. McKenzie.
-McHale and McKenzie met on the set of When We Rise and have been in a relationship since 2016.
+He has been in a relationship with actor Austin P. McKenzie since 2016.
+McHale and McKenzie met on the set of When We Rise.

 McHale is a member of the Democratic Party.
 He publicly supported the presidential campaigns of Barack Obama in 2012, Hillary Clinton in 2016, and Joe Biden in 2020.